Cyber safety is important, but it isn’t a replacement for cybersecurity

 I’m also well aware of the risks to my kids’ (as well as my wife’s and my) identity security as a result of insufficient cybersecurity.
 K12 school cyber attacks are on the rise.
 As is identity theft for school-aged students, whose credit information can often be used for years before fraud is detected.

-What Is The Difference Between Cyber Safety and Cybersecurity?
+What Is The Difference Between Cyber Safety and security?

 Cybersecurity protects school technology infrastructure, such as networks, computers, cloud applications, and data from cyber attacks.
 Think hackers getting personal information like social security numbers, birth dates, addresses, etc… There are many reasons why schools need cybersecurity.
 It protects students and staff information from identity theft and secures information that districts are held liable for, such as health information covered under HIPAA.